 To relax from the hullabaloo, Pinoys head for Rizal Park, known locally as Luneta.
 This green oasis houses a lagoon with tinkling fountains, Chinese and Japanese gardens and an open-air theatre where free music or dance performances take place on Sunday afternoons.

-The districts of Ermita and Malate are well-frequented by visitors and provide the majority of facilities such as hotels, shopping and entertainment that tourists need.
+The districts of Ermita and Malate are well-frequented by visitors and provide plenty of facilities such as hotels, shopping and entertainment.

-Manila is in the northern Luzon region of The Philippines.
-Luzon is the largest of the Philippine islands with the geography to the north of Manila consisting of mountains and pine forests, whereas to the south it is characterized by a volcanic landscape.
+Manila is in the northern Luzon region of the Philippines.
+Luzon is the largest of the Philippine islands.
+The geography to the north of Manila consists of mountains and pine forest; the south it is characterized by a volcanic landscape.

 (Image by: Eye4Art)

-Notwithstanding its position as an enthralling holiday destination, dental patients traveling to Manila are assured of a friendly welcome and a customer-service ethic that is second-to-none – and the opportunity to have good quality dental care while visiting an exotic holiday destination is reason enough for many to choose here.
+In addition its reputation as an enthralling and affordable holiday destination, dental patients traveling to Manila are assured of a friendly welcome and robust customer service ethic.
+The opportunity to receive high quality dental care while visiting an exotic holiday destination is reason enough for many to choose this enchanting destination.

 Exotic though Manila may appear, it is a unique mix of Spanish European, American and Asian culture – a legacy of its past.
-This gives Manila a familiar air, and with everyone speaking English it is something that is reassuring in a strange land.
+This gives Manila a familiar air, with English widely spoken – reassuring in a strange land.

 Manila’s healthcare facilities are excellent.
-Patients can be assured of well-trained and qualified dentists and fully-equipped clinics and laboratories using the best dental materials and renowned brands.
+Patients choosing the right dentist can be assured of well-trained and qualified dentists and fully-equipped clinics and laboratories using the best dental materials and renowned brands.

-For dental patients traveling abroad for their treatment, good facilities and excellent care are one of the pre-requisites to booking a trip, but if this is one of the main reasons for traveling, the one that initially ignites their interest is the cost.
-Some prices in Manila are as much as 80% less than they are at home:
+For dental patients traveling abroad for dental treatment, good facilities and excellent care are one of the pre-requisites to booking a trip.
+Manila is also one of the world's value dental destinations – costs for treatment in Manila are up to 80% less than you might find at home:

-You will find plenty of hotels throughout Manila, although the business district of Makati and the tourist districts of Ermita and Malate provide modern hotels in areas with tourist conveniences on the door-step.
-Prices range from AUD $10 per night for a hostel room, to 3* hotels at around AUD $50 per night, to luxury 5* hotels from AUD $80 a night upwards.
+You will find plenty of hotels throughout Manila, although the business district of Makati and the tourist districts of Ermita and Malate provide modern hotels in areas with tourist conveniences on your door-step.
+Prices range from AUD $10 per night for a hostel room, to 3-star hotels at around AUD $50 per night, to luxury 5-star hotels from AUD $80 a night upwards.

 Yes.
-Beyond the general caveat that western governments issue with regard to most countries in the region about terrorism, there are no specific warnings about Manila.
-Specific warnings have been issued against travel to Mindanao – but that is in the far south of the country – but visiting the rest of The Philippines poses no more threat to your safety than traveling to ay other country in southeast Asia.
+Beyond the general caveat that western governments issue with regard to most countries in the region about terrorism, there are seldom specific warnings about Manila.
+With the exception of Mindanao – far south of Manila – visiting the Philippines poses no more threat to your safety than traveling to ay other country in Southeast Asia.

 (Image by: Vanya R)

-Having gone through the process ourselves, we understand how difficult it is, so our website makes the task of finding a dentist simple and easy.
-All our dentists in Manila are quality-checked and we list their qualifications and include clinic photos and patient reviews on out site for you to check out.
+Having gone through the process ourselves, we understand the challenges.
+Our website simplifies the the task of finding a dentist providing high-quality care.
+All our dentists in Manila are quality-checked, including lists of their qualifications, clinic photos and patient reviews throughout our site.

 Wherever you may travel in the world, you'll encounter good and not-so-good dental establishments.
-As dental tourism is increasing many of these clinics are upping their game to provide excellent standards and the very best in patient are.
-As part of this culture, receiving international accreditation from prestigious international associations is becoming increasingly important.
-We are pleased to be working with clinics in Manila who have been awarded Joint Commission International accreditation and clinics who have been certificated with the International Organization for Standardization.
+As dental tourism becomes more populare worldwide many of Manila's clinics are upping their game to provide excellent standards and the very best in patient care.
+Thus, receiving international accreditation from prestigious agencies is becoming increasingly important.
+We are pleased to be working with clinics that have been certified by the International Organization for Standardization.

-Dental Departures’ clinics in Manila carry warranties or guarantees on the treatment their dentists provide, as well as any lab work carried out as part of your treatment.
+Yes.
+Most Dental Departures’ clinics in Manila carry warranties on the treatments their dentists provide, as well as any lab work.

-English is one of two official Philippines’ languages and your dentist will speak it well – as do most people in Manila.
-It is the main language used in business and is taught in schools.
+English is one of two official Philippines’ languages and your dentist will speak it well – as do most citizens of Manila.
+English is the main language used in business and is taught in all schools.

-Cash is accepted by all our dental offices in Manila and many accept other forms such as personal and traveler’s checks and debit and credit cards.
-Please check with your dental office as to what payments they accept and remember credit card payments are usually subject to a small handling fee of 3-4%.
+Cash is accepted by all our participating dentists in Manila and many accept other forms such as personal checks, traveler’s checks, credit and debit cards.
+Please check in advance with your dental office regarding accepted payments and remember credit card payments are usually subject to a small handling fee of 3-4%.

 (Image by: Elmer B Domingo)

-Dentists in The Philippines will not usually be able to bill your insurance company directly.
-However, if your insurance provider allows out-of-network care you may be able to claim when you return home.
+As in most destinations, dentists in the Philippines generally will not bill your insurance company directly.
+However, if your insurance provider allows out-of-network care you may be able to file a claim when you return home.
 If in doubt, you will want to verify coverage with your health insurance carrier before you travel.

-If they will reimburse be sure to find out what forms and other documentation you will need to bring with you for your Filipino dentist to complete.
+If they will reimburse, be sure to find out what forms and other documentation you might need to bring with you for your dentist to complete.

-US patients may also be eligible to claim medical expenses tax deductions for dental treatment abroad, including travel and accommodation costs, potentially saving an even greater amount on dental treatment costs.
+US patients may also be eligible to claim medical expenses tax deductions for dental treatment abroad, including travel and accommodation costs, potentially resulting in even greater savings on your dental treatment costs.

-You can visit our dentists at any time during the year as they are open all year round.
+You can visit our dentists at any time during the year as their offices are open year round.
 Some times of the year are traditionally busier than others, so you may want to gauge your visit against your social and cultural appetites!
-Many of Manila’s cultural festivities coincide with the dry season from December to May.
+Many of Manila’s cultural festivities coincide with the dry season – from December to May.

-Christmas and Easter week are the busiest times, with other fiestas such as the Flores de Mayo also attracting large crowds.
-During these times it is advisable to book ahead early, particularly for accommodation.
+Christmas and Easter week are the busiest times, with events such as the Flores de Mayo also attracting large crowds.
+During these times you will want to book ahead early, particularly for accommodations.